• Daily nutrition and care

 Tackling HIV one bite at a time

-In 2020, our kitchen staff served about 71,421 meals to 418 participants in the Day Health Program, plus another 49 in the residential program.
+In 2024, our kitchen staff served over 81,000 meals to more than 510 participants in the Day Health Program.

 Our in-house dietitian works with our professional chef to create healthy meals that meet the necessary nutritional requirements.
 Menus are developed that are palatable for our participant needs, and the food is served by staff members who are friendly and upbeat, aiding in the overall atmosphere of a friendly and open community.